OpenMage/magento-lts/dev/openmage/README.md

-OpenMage Dev Environment
+OpenMage Stack
 ===

-With these files you can have a fully operational OpenMage LTS development environment in ONE step!
+With these stack configuration files you can have a fully operational OpenMage LTS development in ONE step!

-**NOTE: This is not for production use!**
+Upgrade it to production with just a few more easy steps!

+**NOTE: Use at your own risk!
+No warrants or guarantees are provided as to the stability, security or general quality of these environment files.**

 For a more robust development environment that supports https, please consider using [ddev](https://ddev.readthedocs.io/en/stable/users/cli-usage/#magento-1-quickstart).